EmptyOps/parse-os/README.md

 Create a new branch whenever you fix a bug, add a new feature, or improve existing code — this keeps your work clean and easy to review.

 🔹 3.Make and Test Changes

-Follow the project’s coding and commit style.
+&nbsp;- Follow the project’s coding and commit style.
-Run existing tests or add new ones if needed.
+&nbsp;- Run existing tests or add new ones if needed.

 🔹 4.Push and Create Pull Request (PR)

 	git push origin feature/your-feature-name

-Go to your fork on GitHub → Click “Compare & pull request”.
+&nbsp;&nbsp;Go to your fork on GitHub → Click “Compare & pull request”.

-Use a clear title (e.g. feat: add plugin manager)
+&nbsp;&nbsp;Use a clear title (e.g. feat: add plugin manager)